 Is IHT going to rise?

-A while ago, the Chancellor announced that the current IHT thresholds will be frozen until at least 2025/26.
+A while ago, the then Chancellor announced that the current IHT thresholds will be frozen until at least 2025/26.

 Why should I start planning for IHT?